Clean Mountain Cans

 In 2007, Denali National Park and Preserve began a multi-year research project tracking waste movement within the Kahiltna Glacier from popular camp locations.
 Further research will focus on the degradation of human waste once it surfaces.

-The Clean Mountain Can is manufactured by Geo Toilet Systems.
-To date, no other container designed for human waste exists in this size, weight, or strength.
+The Clean Mountain Can is designed specifically for human waste in terms of size, weight, and strength.
 The durable CMC comes with a harness system that can lock the lid down and is sturdy enough to strap on a pack or sled.
 The CMC capacity is 10 to 14 uses (approximately one-half pound per use) including the addition of some toilet paper.
 The current model Clean Mountain Can (CMC) is designed to hold 1.88 gallons of human waste and has a U.S. Department of Transportation-approved two-way vent.
 This Gortex vent allows for the release of gases through the screw down lid and enables air to enter when upon descent from higher elevations.
 The #2 polyethylene container is cylindrical in shape, measures 11 inches tall with an 8 inch diameter opening, and weighs 2.4 pounds.
 The 8 inch opening has a half inch flange that functions as the seat and the seal for the lid.
 The sturdy can is recommended to be sat on when in use.
 In five testing trials, a CMC was filled three-quarters full with solid ice and dropped four feet onto concrete at an outdoor temperature of zero degrees Fahrenheit.
 The CMC was not damaged in these drop tests.
 Several CMC’s have even been accidentally dropped off the West Buttress, tumbling over 2,000 feet without damage!
 The CMC is designed to have its contents dumped directly out or lined with a biodegradable bag and then rinsed for final cleaning.
 Currently, the CMC’s are manually cleaned by a local septic pumping company using several washes of soap and bleach.

 If you have specific questions on Denali National Park & Preserve’s Clean Mountain Can program, please contact Ranger Roger Robinson at (907) 733-9108 or e-mail us.